AbhixGupta/Drakvuf-Installation/README.md

 ![Installation](/images/1.png)

-Make sure to check the all boxes as pe the below image before proceeding furthur.
+- Make sure to check the all boxes as pe the below image before proceeding furthur.
 However it not mandatory but still it helps to install the latest verison of software.

 ![Installation](/images/2.png)

-In Installation type, select the Something else.
+- In Installation type, select the Something else.

 ![Installation](/images/3.png)

+- If you already have some installed lvm partition you run the following command to delete it.

 ![Installation](/images/4.png)

+- Now create the swap space, efi space and the main system space for DOM0 XEN installation.

 ![Installation](/images/5.png)

+- Click on the Install button.

 ![Installation](/images/6.png)

 ```bash